Lionel Earle: Career

-Earle was assistant secretary the Royal Commission on the Paris Exhibition, 1898, and was appointed an acting second secretary in the diplomatic Service on 15 January 1900.
+Earle spent some time in business, and then was appointed assistant secretary to the Royal Commission on the Paris Exhibition in 1898.
+On 15 January 1900, he was appointed an acting second secretary in the diplomatic Service.
 He transferred to Ireland in September 1902, when he was appointed an additional private secretary to Lord Dudley, the recently created Lord Lieutenant of Ireland, and served as such until the following year.
+In 1907, he stood unsuccessfully for a seat on the London County Council on a progressive, free-trade platform.
 He was private secretary to Lord Crewe from 1907 to 1910, and to Lord Harcourt in 1910–12.
-He was permanent secretary to the Office of Works from 1912 until 1933.